vallealonsodc/vallealonsodc/README.md

 I'm a final-year student of Bsc Health Engineering in the University of Seville.

-Have a look of what I'm working in!
+Take a look at what I'm working on!